Piccolo Levriero Italiano

 Are Italian Greyhounds difficult to housebreak?

-They can be notoriously difficult to housebreak, often requiring patience and consistent positive reinforcement.
+They are known to be notoriously difficult to housebreak, often requiring patience and consistent positive reinforcement.

 How much exercise do they need?